Premier League: Semi-automated offside technology to be introduced for first time next season

-Premier League clubs have unanimously agreed to the introduction of Semi-Automated Offside Technology next season; technology is already used in the Champions League and Serie A and was also in place at the most recent men's and women's World Cups
+Premier League clubs have unanimously agreed to semi-automated offside technology next season; system is already used in the Champions League and Serie A and was also in place at the most recent men's and women's World Cups

 The Premier League will use semi-automated offside technology (SAOT) before the end of the year.